Classic Traditional Filipino Desserts

 The presentation and combination of ingredients may vary, but the delightful medley of flavors and textures is a constant across all variations of halo-halo throughout the country.

-See also Ibalong Festival Legazpi City, Albay Philippines
+See also Sarakiki Hadang Festival Calbayog City, Samar Philippines

 Bibingka: The Festive Rice Cake